-Sage tea is a potent herbal infusion packed with valuable substances that ease a sore throat, may improve mood or memory.
-Topically it may heal the wounds or enhance the skin and hair.
+Sage tea is a potent herbal infusion packed with valuable substances that ease a sore throat and may improve mood or memory.
+Topically, it may heal wounds or enhance the skin and hair.

-What is the first thing that comes to your mind when you think of sage?
-Herb?
-Spice?
-Medicine?
+What is the first thing that comes to mind when you think of sage?
+Is it a herb, a spice, or a medicine?

 Well, Sage has it all.

-Considered a pleasant and healthful drink In medieval Europe salvia tea was thought to strengthen memory and wisdom.
-In the 17th century, Dutch traders convinced the Chinese to exchange 4 pounds of Chinese tea for just one pound of sage tea.
+Considered a pleasant and healthful drink, salvia tea was thought to strengthen memory and wisdom in medieval Europe.
+In the 17th century, Dutch traders convinced the Chinese to exchange four pounds of Chinese tea for one pound of sage tea.

 According to ancient herbalists, people will never grow old when they drink sage tea.

-If you have some extra sage leaves, you don't want to miss this sage butter sauce.
+You don’t want to miss this sage butter sauce.
+If you have some extra sage leaves,

 Drying concentrates the flavor and can give the herb a slightly bitter taste.
 Therefore, when making an infusion from dried sage, use less than when you make it from fresh sage.